relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -------

 As part of installation, Action Types are created.
-Currently supported action types are: Tag, Data Archive, Advanced, Email, Slack, and Webhook and Move To Folder.
+Currently supported action types are: Data Archive, Advanced, Email, Slack, and Webhook and Move To Folder.
 For each Action Type there is a Default Action created.
-You can also customize and configure your own Actions.
+You can also customize the Default Actions and also create and configure your own Actions.

 ### Move To Folder Action Type

 Move To Folder action works on documents that match Rule criteria.
-Upon execution of the action, the documents will be moved to specified document folder, inheriting folder permissions.
-This action can be used to effectively secure the documents to specific set of users/groups.
-This can also be used to drive regional review workflow in conjunction with alerting actions.
+Upon execution of the action, the documents will be moved to the specified destination folder, inheriting folder permissions.
+This action can be used to effectively secure documents to specific set of users/groups by routing them to folders with different permission sets.
+This Action Type can also be used to drive regional review workflows in conjunction with alerting actions.

 You can configure the action by specifying the ArtifactID of the destination folder where the documents are to be moved.
-Additional Information section automatically populates the list of available folders and their corresponding ArtifactIDs for your convenience.
+The Additional Information section automatically populates the list of available folders and their corresponding Artifact IDs for your convenience.

 ![](media/4ea5493c6871466e5ab385ec5c08f8ff.png)